Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Introduction

-The paper is organized as follows: in \Cref{sec:CPSDstats} we define the key experimental quantities of multi-variate time series and derive their likelihood under the Gaussian data hypothesis; in \Cref{sec:CPSD_TH_stats_a} we build the Bayesian posteriors for all the related spectral quantities; in \Cref{sec:tsdecorr} we discuss the case of noise projection, that is the case where one series is modeled as a linear combination of filtered versions of the others, plus a background component of which one wants to estimate the spectrum; finally in \Cref{sec:conclusions} we give some concluding remarks.
+The paper is organized as follows: in \Cref{sec:CPSDstats} we define the key experimental quantities of multivariate time series and derive their likelihood under the Gaussian data hypothesis; in \Cref{sec:CPSD_TH_stats_a} we build the Bayesian posteriors for all the related spectral quantities.
+In \Cref{sec:tsdecorr} we discuss the case of noise projection, that is, the case where one series is modeled as a linear combination of filtered versions of the others, plus a background component of which one wants to estimate the spectrum; in \Cref{sec:simulationsapplications} we apply our method to simulations and real data.
+Finally, in \Cref{sec:conclusions} we give some concluding remarks.